Dragon Hall Heritage Volunteers

 We also offer a varied programme of talks, walks, performances and demonstrations which we bring to your society or organisation.
 For more information, including prices, please download our Talks Guide (2.2Mb).
 To book a talk, walk, performance or demonstration please download our Booking Form (492Kb).

-We also have a Local History Study Group - and a group of Mummers!
+We also have a Local History Study Group.

 Do contact us for more information or to be added to our mailing list.